The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 Similar to granulation and oscillations, photometric monitoring of stars other than the Sun has enabled the study of the hours-to-multi-year variations produced by surface inhomogeneities for many decades \citep{Kron1947}.
 With the advent of stellar high-resolution spectroscopy and spectropolarimetry, these were found to be caused by magnetic regions similar to those on the Sun---starspots \citep{Berdyugina2005}.

 Early attempts to interpret the observed photometric variability in other stars involved extrapolating properties from synthetic light-curves of model stars with differing spot parameters: circular uniform spots \citep[e.g.,][]{Budding1977}; spots with defined umbral and penumbral areas \citep[e.g.,][]{Dorren1987}; and active latitudes and/or longitudes \citep[e.g.,][]{BoppEvans1973}.
 A single-starspot model is rarely a solution for observed photometric variations.
 Also, it is unlikely that a light-curve analysis results in a unique solution.
 Instead, a set of various solutions usually satisfies the same data.
-As the volume of photometric data has dramatically increased, more advanced tools have been developed to analyze and interpret it \citep[e.g.][]{Lanza1998,Berdyugina2002lqhya,Ribarik2003,Maxted-16, Luger2021, Luger2021b}.
+Moreover, intrinsic degeneracies exist in the inversion of rotational light curves, and sets of surface features with zero impact are impossible to infer from single-band photometry \citep{Cowan2013, Luger2021}.
+Nonetheless, as the volume of photometric data has dramatically increased, more advanced tools have been developed to analyze and interpret these observations \citep[e.g.,][]{Lanza1998,Berdyugina2002lqhya,Ribarik2003,Maxted-16, Luger2021b, Luger2021}.